Fair Graph Machine Learning under Adversarial Missingness Processes: Proof of Theorems

 \subsection{Theorem 1}

-We will consider an adversarial active learning setting, where the goal of the adversary is to select $k$ labels (i.e., observed sensitive values) to minimize the bias $\mathcal{L}_A$ of the data imputed by $f_I$.
-More specifically, our proof will use the coverage model for active learning, where an unlabeled data point $x_i^u$ can be correctly predicted iff it is covered by at least one labeled point $x_j^l$, so the goal is for the labeled points $\{x_1^l, x_2^l, \ldots x_k^l\}$ to cover as many unlabeled data points $\{x_1^u, x_2^u, \ldots x_{n-k}^u\}$ as possible \cite{yehuda2022active,ren2021survey}.
+We will consider an adversarial active learning setting, where the goal of the adversary is to select $k$ labels (i.e., observed sensitive values) to minimize the bias $\mathcal{L}_{bias}$ of the data imputed by $f_{imp}$.
+More specifically, our proof will use the coverage model for active learning, where an unlabeled data point $x_i^u$ can be correctly predicted iff it is covered by at least one labeled point $x_j^l$.
+The goal is for the labeled points $\{x_1^l, x_2^l, \ldots x_k^l\}$ to cover as many unlabeled data points $\{x_1^u, x_2^u, \ldots x_{n-k}^u\}$ as possible \citep{yehuda2022active,ren2021survey}.
 Thus, in our setting, the adversary's goal is to select labels to minimize the coverage of the following sets of nodes: (1) nodes in the sensitive group ($s_v=1$) and the negative class ($y=0$) and (2) nodes in the non-sensitive group ($s_v=0$) and the positive class ($y=1$).
-Without loss of generality, we will focus on the second set $(s_v=0,y=1)$ because it impacts \textit{demographic parity} as a bias metric.
 This can be achieved by minimizing the coverage of such nodes.
 We provide a reduction from the \textit{minimum k-union problem}.

 \textbf{Minimum k-union problem (MkU, \cite{chlamtavc2017minimizing}):} Given a set of sets $\mathcal{S}={S_1, S_2, \ldots S_q}$, where each set $S_i \subseteq \mathcal{I}$ and $\mathcal{I}$ is a set of items.
 The problem consists of selecting $r$ sets $S_1, S_2, \ldots S_r$ from $\mathcal{S}$ to minimize the coverage $S_1 \cap S_2 \cap \ldots S_r$.